wp-plugins/product-catalog/readme.txt

 * [User Product Catalog Manual](http://huge-it.com/wordpress-plugins-product-catalog-user-manual/)

 Let us introduce our Huge-IT Product Catalog incomparable plugin.
 To begin with, why do we need this plugin and what are the advantages.
-The plugin is made for demonstration, sale, advertisements for your products.
+The plugin is made for demonstration, sale, advertisements for your products.In fact its gives you ability to create own online store for your wordpress website.
 Imagine a stand with a variety of catalogs with a specific product category.
 To imagine is not difficult, to use is even easier.
+The zooming options, price,discount price parameters and comment blocks with many other features will make your online store look like professional and advanced e-commerce website.

 You have the possibility to add an unlimited number of products, every product can be customized in detail to your preference.
 Collect all products in certain categories and add them catalog.
 Catalog may also be customized according to your taste, to allow a detailed understanding of the product in the catalog.
 In addition, each product may be associated with the image.
 Customers are provided with the ability of rate the products, and writing feedback about products shown in the catalog, as well as writing reviews which will show up for each product.